-Date Intended Use of proceeds Actual use of proceeds Explanation of Variances March 2, 2022 The gross proceeds from the sale of the FT Shares will be used for Qualifying Expenditures, and the net proceeds from the sale of the Common Shares will be used for general corporate and working As of December 31, 2022, the Company had spent the entire amount raised in qualifying exploration expenditures and working capital.
+Date Intended Use of proceeds Actual use of proceeds Explanation of Variances March 2, 2022 The gross proceeds from the sale of the FT Shares will be used for Qualifying Expenditures, and the net proceeds from the sale of the common shares will be used for general corporate and working capital purposes.
+As of December 31, 2022, the Company had spent the entire amount raised in qualifying exploration expenditures and working capital.
 None.
-The funds raised have been used to fund the Company's continuing exploration of the Bralorne Gold Project and general capital purposes. working capital. working capital.
+The funds raised have been used to fund the Company's continuing exploration of the Bralorne Gold Project and general working capital.
 August 11, 2022 The gross proceeds received from the sale of the FT Shares will be used for exploration and the proceeds received from the sale of the Units and the exercise of Warrants may be used for exploration and development activities and will be used for general corporate purposes.
-As of March 31, 2023, the Company had spent \$1,714,900 (December 31, 2022 - \$1,558,500) in qualifying CEE expenditures.
-As of March 31, 2023, the Company was committed to spending approximately \$2,889,000 (December 31, 2022 - \$3,045,000) to be spent by December 31, 2023, in connection with its flow- through offering.
+As of September 30, 2023, the Company had spent \$2,543,900 (December 31, 2022 - \$1,558,500) in qualifying CEE expenditures.
+As of September 30, 2023, the Company was committed to spending approximately \$2,200,000 (December 31, 2022 - \$3,045,000) to be spent by December 31, 2023.
+November 6, 2023 The gross proceeds received from the sale of the FT Shares will be used for exploration, and the balance of the financing will be used for general corporate purposes.
+The Company intends to use the proceeds for the exploration on the Company's projects in British Colombia as well as for general working capital purposes.
+As of November 10, 2023, the Company has not spent the proceeds of the financing.